OIOMDeadMan/Small-python-projects/readme.md

 # Small Python projects
-## Here i will put small, simple projects that I'm working on
+## Here are some simple Python projects that I'working on.